amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 ![](D:\GitHub\Articulae\mds\images\Cmd.PNG)

+Now when you run it you should see the GUI pop up like before.

+Now lets move on to getting the functionality of the window to work.

-Now the functionality will be kept in a separate file so code can be well organised.
+Lets keep the functionality in a separate, which is a best practice, so code can be well organised.

-Create a new file, name it func.py
+Create a new file beside main.py and name it func.py

 > func.py
+>
+> PyQt6

 ```python
 from PyQt6.QtCore import QObject